-Sukuh temple is located on the western slopes of the mountain Lawu, precisely Berjo village, Ngargoyoso, Karanganyar regency, Central Java.
-Location Sukuh merer altitude of 910 above sea level.
-Sukuh found in a collapsed state in 1815 by Johnson, Resident of Surakarta in the reign of Raffles.
-Then Sukuh studied by Van der Vlis in 1842 and the results of the study are reported in a book titled Van der Vlis Prove Eener Beschrijten Soekoeh op en Tjeto.
+Sukuh temple is located on the western slopes of the mountain Lawu, precisely in Berjo village, Ngargoyoso, Karanganyar regency.
+Location of Sukuh temple on altitude of 910 above sea level.
+Sukuh found in a collapsed state in 1815 by Johnson, resident of Surakarta reigned by of Raffles.
+Then Sukuh was studied by Van der Vlis in 1842 and the results reported in a book titled Van der Vlis Prove Eener Beschrijten Soekoeh op en Tjeto.
 Research temple was followed by Hoepermans in 1864 until 1867 and reported in his book Hindoe Oudheiden van Java.
 Later in 1889, Verbeek held Sukuh inventory of the temple and continued with research by WF Stutterheim and Knebel in 1910.

-Sukuh Hindu background and was probably built in the late 15th century AD.
-In contrast to the general Hindu temple in Central Java, the architecture Sukuh slightly deviate from the provisions of the guidelines in the book manufacturing Hindu shrine, Wastu Widya.
+Sukuh Hindus temple was probably built in the late 15th century AD.
+The architecture Sukuh slightly deviate from provisions of guidelines in the book manufacturing Hindu shrine of Wastu Widya.
 According to the rules, a temple should be laid out square base with the most holy place situated in the middle.
-Irregularities allegedly because Sukuh built during the waning influence of Hinduism in Java.
+Irregularities, allegedly caused Sukuh built during the waning influence of Hinduism in Java.
 It seems to revive local cultural elements of the Megalithic era.
-The effect can be seen from the prehistoric era building form which is Sukuh terraces.
+The effect can be seen from the prehistoric era building form is Sukuh terraces.
 Such forms of temple like building punden terraces that are characteristic of sacred buildings in the pre-Hindu.
-Another distinctive feature is the shrine of the pre-Hindu is the most holy place situated in the very high and in the back side.
+Another distinctive feature shrine pre-Hindu is the most holy place situated very high.